 7. Follow a signpost left, up its drive.
 Turn right before the house, into the corner of its garden to find a path running left and along by the garden edge and parallel to the road.
 Follow this along the right-hand side of two fields and out to another narrow road.
 Turn right to cross a stream and quickly reach a T junction in Thorncombe Street.
 Turn left, walk a few yards and, just past a telephone box, take a footpath right, up a track and onto Thorncombe Hill.
 You climb up through two fields.
 At the top, pass through a corridor between fields and enter trees.
 The path now bears slightly right and drops down through trees to another field.
 Continue down and straight across.
 Climb over a stile onto cross paths and continue straight ahead.
 Reach a road and turn left.

 8. After about 300 yards, at a sharp bend, take a track right, along the side of ‘Brookwell’.
 Follow this path through to the A281.
 Cross, turn left and walk about 150 yards to turn right on a track running between farm buildings.
-This track takes you over the River Wey and the Wey South Path and arrives at a lane.
+This track takes you over the Wey & Arun Canal and the Wey South Path and arrives at a lane.
 Jink right and cross to turn left and walk up through a field.
 You will arrive on the road from Shamley Green, opposite Shamley Green Church.
 Cross and then walk (very carefully) left, down to the Green and your starting point.

 DISTANCE: 9.5 miles